astrolabsoftware/fink-client/docs/livestream_manual.md

 # Fink livestream manual

-_date 11/02/2022_
+_date 25/01/2023_

-This manual has been tested for `fink-client` version 2.10.
+This manual has been tested for `fink-client` version 4.0.
 Other versions might work.
 In case of trouble, send us an email (contact@fink-broker.org) or open an issue (https://github.com/astrolabsoftware/fink-client).

 ## Installation of fink-client

 From a terminal, you can install fink-client simply using `pip`:

 ```
-pip install fink-client
+pip install fink-client --upgrade
 ```

 This should install all necessary dependencies.